gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 #### Supported Templates of SAP Fiori Elements

 * List Report Page with OData V2 and OData V4
-* Overview Page with OData V2 (including OData V4 based cards)
+* Worklist Page with OData V2 and OData V4
 * Analytical List Page with OData V2 and OData V4
+* Overview Page with OData V2 and OData V4
-* From entry page with OData V4
+* From Entry Object Page with OData V4
+* Custom Page with OData V4

 ### How to use Page Map